 Some would argue, however, that these cut-off points are arbitrary and do not apply to all individuals depending on their baseline metabolic health and overall health.
 For instance, there are plenty of examples of people with low LDL levels having heart attacks and of people with high LDL living long lives.8 So while these numbers can make sense for whole populations, tremendous individual variation exists.

 How does keto or low-carb eating affect your cholesterol?

 A rise in cholesterol during keto or low-carb eating may be related to losing weight.
-It’s been known for decades that major weight loss can lead to a temporary rise in LDL cholesterol.9
+It’s been known for decades that major weight loss can lead to a temporary rise in LDL cholesterol.10

-Feldman’s theory about why this happens is based on research he’s conducted on himself and hundreds of other low-carbers over the past two years.
+Feldman’s theory about why this happens is based on research he’s conducted on himself and data he has gathered from hundreds of other low-carbers.
 He states that the higher energy demands, lower body fat stores, and lower glycogen stores in these LMHRs trigger the liver to increase production of lipoprotein particles so that triglycerides (fat) can be transported to cells for use as fuel.
 Since cholesterol travels along with the triglycerides, blood cholesterol levels might rise as the liver pumps out more lipoproteins to keep up with the body’s energy demands.